-After all your work choosing a mortgage lender, filling out the application and supplying documentation, and getting the loan approved, you might be surprised to find out that your relationship with that lender is a relatively short one.
+After all your work choosing a mortgage lender, filling out the application, supplying documentation, and getting the loan approved, you might be surprised to learn that your relationship with that lender could be relatively short.
 Mortgage lenders often sell the loans that they originate to bring in income so that they can turn around and—no surprise here—make more loans.

 First, let's define the terms "lender," "servicer," and "investor" when it comes to the mortgage business.

-The servicer might be the lender that gave you the loan (or a subsequent owner of the loan).
-Or, it might be a separate company—a third-party servicer—that acts on behalf of the loan owner.
-The third-party servicer might then hire a vendor, called a subservicer, to take on the servicing duties, rather than servicing the loan itself.
-(Learn more about how mortgage servicing works.)
+The servicer might be the lender that gave you the loan or a subsequent owner of the loan.
+Or, it might be a separate company that acts on behalf of the loan owner.
+That servicer might then hire a vendor, called a "subservicer," to take on the servicing duties rather than servicing the loan itself.

-In most situations, your old servicer must provide you with a notice of servicing transfer not less than 15 days before the effective date of the transfer and your new servicer must provide a servicing transfer notice not more than 15 days after the transfer date.
+In most situations, your old servicer must provide you with a notice of servicing transfer not less than 15 days before the effective date of the transfer, and your new servicer must provide a servicing transfer notice not more than 15 days after the transfer date.
 Or the servicers might choose to send a combined notice not less than 15 days before the transfer.
 (12 C.F.R. § 1024.33).

-If a payment you sent the old servicer isn't credited to your account, call your new servicer.
-If you can't clear up the problem, send a notice of error to both the new servicer and the old servicer along with copies of any relevant supporting documents.
-Under federal law, both the new servicer and old servicer (so long as the servicing transfer occurred less than a year ago) must then investigate and respond to your notice of error.
-In the meantime, you should continue to make your regular payments while the issue is being resolved.
-Otherwise you could risk going into default and face a possible foreclosure.
+Call your new servicer if a payment you sent to the old servicer isn't credited to your account.
+If you can't clear up the problem, send a notice of error to the new and old servicer, along with copies of any relevant supporting documents.
+Under federal law, both the new and old servicer must then investigate and respond to your notice of error as long as the servicing transfer occurred less than a year ago.

 If the new servicer still refuses to credit your account or starts a foreclosure, talk to an attorney.